trimstray/test-your-sysadmin-skills/README.md

 **Handshaking** begins when one device sends a message to another device indicating that it wants to establish a communications channel.
 The two devices then send several messages back and forth that enable them to agree on a communications protocol.

 A **three-way handshake** is a method used in a TCP/IP network to create a connection between a local host/client and server.
-It is a three-step method that requires both the client and server to exchange SYN and ACK (SYN, SYN-ACK, ACK) packets before actual data communication begins.
+It is a three-step method that requires both the client and server to exchange `SYN` and `ACK` (`SYN`, `SYN-ACK`, `ACK`) packets before actual data communication begins.

 Useful resources: